 The camera bump is oddly positioned and ridiculously large, making it unwieldy.

-I am comparing to a phone that came 8 years earlier, LG Nexus 5X, which I decidedly prefer.
-By the way, phones aren’t really getting larger, they just got cancer in the form of oversized camera bumps (yet basically all phones still make low quality photos):
+I am comparing to a phone that came out 8 years earlier, LG Nexus 5X, which I would decidedly prefer if it only had longer stand-by time on Wi-Fi.
+By the way, phones aren’t getting all that larger, they just got cancer in the form of oversized camera bumps (yet virtually all phones still make low-quality photos):

-At least outside forces finally made Apple adopt USB C, and even Samsung AKG headphones work fine (unlike with my MacBook Pro, see below).
+At least outside forces finally made Apple adopt USB C, and even Samsung AKG headphones work fine.
 These are not competitive advantages.

 Apple software follows three themes that make me want to do something violent upon usage: